-At St. Paul’s, young men are blessed to be Acolytes only one time a year, in the fall as we begin the new school year.
-In 2012, this will be done on Sunday, September 16th.
+At St. Paul’s, young men are blessed to be Acolytes only one time a year, on the Sunday before Church School begins.
 If you know of someone who may want to serve in the Holy Altar, they should approach Father Steve early in the summer to express their desire.
 If they come forward too late, they will have to wait until the following year.

 This is a wonderful experience for the boys.
 Not only do they have the privilege to serve with the Priests at the Divine Liturgy, they experience the Liturgy in a very personal way.
 It is also a growth experience since the boys learn responsibility and develop leadership.
 A few of the older boys are chosen to be acolyte captains.
 The captains really organize and run all the activities in the Acolyte room; the adult supervisors are just there to support the captains and to provide advice and training.
 Being an Acolyte captain is an experience that the young men re-member for the rest of their lives.
 And leadership opportunities are not limited to just the captains since there are times – due to all of the demands of modern life – that the captains cannot be at a service so someone else is appointed to be captain for that particular Liturgy.